 55. Spend a fun afternoon at a pinball machine

-56. Defy gravity by indoor skydiving
+56. Defy gravity with indoor skydiving

 They have experiences for all ages and levels.
 The instructors will teach you all the techniques for you to learn with this unique experience of safe skydiving.
 Dare and spend a different day.

-There are multi-sensory exhibitions, some temporary and some permanent, all of them highly recommended, don't miss it!
+There are multisensory exhibitions, some temporary and some permanent, all of them highly recommended.
+Don't miss it!

-58. Climb aboard the Beast
+58. Climb aboard The Beast

-Let the adrenaline pump with a ride on a speedboat on the Hudson, whose name, 'The Beast', is already representative of the energy boost it will give you.
+Let your adrenaline pump with a ride on a speedboat on the Hudson, whose name, 'The Beast', is already representative of the energy boost it will give you.
 It is a trip at full speed on the river with rock music at full volume and captained by two comedians who will make you spend an unforgettable time with their funny comments.

 There are 30-minute tours that take you to the Statue of Liberty, where you can take a selfie and then start your return trip.

-59. Go to a New York Philharmonic concert
+59. Go to a New York Philharmonic Concert

 The New York Philharmonic Orchestra is one of the oldest symphony orchestras in the world, having been founded in 1842.
 It offers its concerts at David Geffen Hall and on Broadway, on the Upper West Side of Manhattan.

 If you do not want to miss great classical composers, I recommend you to get your tickets for some of their concerts.
-I leave you here their official website so you can take a look at all their programming.
+I leave you here their official website so you can take a look at all programming.

 60. Drive a Tesla through the streets of New York City